thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

 Most projects should use one of these, but not both.
 It is up to you to decide whether "useful defaults" or "completely unstyled" is more useful to your project.
 Either way, they should be `<link>`ed to before any of your other stylesheets, so that any overrides you make will take precedence.

-**You Try**:
+**Exercise**:

-  - Copy the website you have been working on
+  - Make a copy of the website you have been working on
-  - Add a CSS reset to the copy of your website
+  - Add a CSS reset to the new copy.
-  - Compare the copy with the normalizer and your normal website to see if you can spot any changes
+  - Open up both in separate browser windows and compare the differences.

-## CSS Positioning
+## Positioning

 CSS positions change the *flow* of a document.
+> Try it out!
+Test out the different position properties as we talk about them: https://jsfiddle.net/62mgdps7/

 * **`position: static;`**: This is the default for all elements.
 Normal document flow, will not accept top/right/bottom/left values.
 * **`position: relative;`**: Creates a new positioning context for any `absolute`ly positioned children, and itself.